-Teach kids how they can use their senses as a way to be mindful when they pause and focus on the present moment.
+Help kids use their senses to be mindful of the present moment.

 Describe an item in your classroom using your five senses.
 Can the students guess what you are talking about?